Executive Summary

 Post-Brexit, MHRA operates as the independent UK medical device regulatory authority.
 For Great Britain, manufacturers must register devices on the MHRA device registration database and affix UKCA marking.
 Clinical investigations in the UK are approved by MHRA and NHS Research Ethics Committees.
 MHRA has introduced the Innovative Devices Access Pathway (IDAP) to accelerate access for novel technologies.
 MHRA also participates in the Access Consortium with Health Canada, TGA (Australia), HSA (Singapore), and SwissMedic for international recognition of approvals — though medical devices are not yet fully included in all recognition frameworks.

-How does BioNixus serve UK-based medical device companies expanding to MENA?
+How does BioNixus help United Kingdom-based medical device companies expand into GCC and MENA?